 In 2015, her English translation of the book Zobel, Paintings and Drawings, by Magaz Sangro, was published by Galería Cayón in Madrid, Spain.

-Sofia's poetry has appeared or is forthcoming in some 100 journals, among them the Southern Poetry Review, Notre Dame Review, Hayden's Ferry Review, Laurel Review, Hubbub, Pleiades, Gulf Coast, Madison Review, Hotel Amerika, Marlboro Review, and War, Literature, and the Arts.
-Her poems also have been anthologized in the Hawai'i Pacific Review Best of the Decade issue, Turnings: Transforming Women (Old Dominion University), the 80th Anniversary Anthology of the Poetry Society of Virginia, Ginosko, and Poems of Devotion: An Anthology of Recent Poets (Wipf and Stock, 2012).
-Her literary reviews have been featured in Christianity and the Arts, ImageUpdate, and Christianity and Literature.
+Sofia's poetry has appeared or is forthcoming in numerous journals, among them the Southern Poetry Review, Notre Dame Review, Hayden's Ferry Review, Laurel Review, Hubbub, Pleiades, Gulf Coast, Madison Review, Hotel Amerika, Marlboro Review, and War, Literature, and the Arts.
+Her poems also have been anthologized in the Hawai'i Pacific Review Best of the Decade issue, Turnings: Transforming Women (Old Dominion University), the 80th Anniversary Anthology of the Poetry Society of Virginia, Ginosko, and Poems of Devotion: An Anthology of Recent Poets (Wipf and Stock, 2012), and the Virginia Writers Club Centennial Anthology.
+Her literary reviews have been featured in Christianity and the Arts, ImageUpdate, Presence, and Christianity and Literature.
 She serves as Poetry Editor and Poetry Book Review Editor forThe Anglican Theological Review, an international scholarly journal of theological reflection, out of the Chicago area, which publishes essays and book reviews, as well as poetry by writers of various Christian traditions.

 Sofia Starnes lives in Williamsburg, Virginia, with her husband Bill.
 She offers writing tutorials and comprehensive editing services to writers of fiction, creative nonfiction, and poetry, through Creative Writing Critiques.
 (For more on Creative Writing Critiques, please see the Editing page.)
-She has also taken on several literary translation projects.
+She has undertaken numerous translation projects and serves as a translator of art essays and articles for Galeria Cayon (Madrid, Spain) and the Ayala Foundation (Manila, Philippines).

 For a conversational piece about Sofia's background and some thoughts about poetry, you may wish to read an interview, conducted by Leah Price of the Daily Press, by visiting the site: